ahmed-el-awad/abrv/README.md

 ✅ is implemented.

-⚠️ is implemented, but not tested.
+⚠️ is implemented, but not tested extensively.

 Everything else is currently being implemented/reconsidered.